Merit-Systems/x402scan/facilitators/README.md

 # facilitators

-The `facilitators` package offers a unified, drop-in configuration for all supported x402 facilitators
+The `facilitators` package offers a unified, drop-in configuration for all x402 facilitators

 ## Installation